You scored that coveted invitation from your preferred business school and just finished an interview for admission to their MBA program. What’s next?

 2. If you’re headed into more interviews, take some time to reflect upon your performance.
 Consider what questions you felt uncomfortable with or caught you off-guard and practice your answers, ideally with someone to give you feedback.
+Be sure to revisit or review Fortuna’s interview tips and school-specific advice tailored to the process at top schools.

 3. Be patient.
 As difficult as this may be, you should not chase the admissions office to check on your application status.
 Unless you have a genuine reason to get in contact with admissions, it’s best to wait it out.
 We do not recommend sending in updates or additional letters of support at this stage; unless it’s completely “game changing” information, it’s best to leave your application package alone.